No, there are no prerequisistes to take the exam.

 We hope that this will provide an opportunity for candidates who have excelled in the exam to be recognised in the presence of their managers and other ABPI members and stakeholders.

 To pass the ABPI exam, you must achieve at least 60% in each unit.
+If you are taking Unit 6, you must acheive at least 60% in both your 6a and 6b exams.

 To achieve Distinction, candidates must meet all the following criteria: